saltas888/react-router-query-middleware/README.md

 applyMiddleware(...middlewares);
 ...
 ```
-* If you still use [react-router-redux](https://github.com/reactjs/react-router-redux) then install v2.0.2
+* If you use deprecated [react-router-redux](https://github.com/reactjs/react-router-redux) then install v2.0.2

 ### Advanced usage
 You can configure *the action name that triggers location change* or *the path of location object in triggered action*